 Subway's Secret Mayonnaise Recipe (2 minutes!)

-- 2 tsp vinegar distilled or wine vinegar
+- 2 teaspoon vinegar distilled or wine vinegar

 - 2 cups neutral oil canola, vegetable